ndr-repo/DocuFinderJS/README.md

 - If you are an investigator or open-source intelligence professional, ensure you have proper jurisdiction prior to accessing results.

 - For external penetration tests & bug bounty work, only access scan results after verifying authorization from the target domain.
-- ex: Is the URL in-scope?
+- ex: Is the URL in-scope of my penetration test or investigation?
 - By running a scan, this is passive reconnaissance.
 However, opening links contained in scan results is an active engagement.

 - These could be files containing sensitive info & downloaded directly to your machine on-access.